Clouds are made of water

 Clouds on other planets

 On other planets, there can be clouds made of other things than water.
 Venus is covered by thick clouds, but the clouds there are made of drops of sulphuric acid, chlorine, and fluorine, and would be poisonous to you.
+Jupiter has clouds made of ammonia.
+But Mars has clouds made of water, like our clouds.

-So what are clouds made of?
+What are clouds made of?
 Did you find out from this article?
 Let us know in the comments!